Guide to pricing United Airlines award flights (No award chart? No problem!)

 - Lots of available award seats to Oceania for 35,000 United Airlines miles

-United Airlines offers excellent value for redeeming miles, with pricing options for Saver and Everyday seats.
+United Airlines gives you excellent value for redeeming your miles.
 And there are several sweet spots, like discounted pricing on short-haul flights outside North America.
 You’ll never pay fuel surcharges, even on partner airlines.
 Read our United MileagePlus review for more details.